graphistry/opencl-test/README.md

-# Graphistry Infrastructure
+# Graphistry OpenCL Infrastructure

-We are excited to share our infrastructure automation, and hope that it will be useful to you.
+We are excited to share part of our OpenCL infrastructure, and hope that it will be useful to you.
 We are enthusiastic about artifact-based workflows, and our artifacts are Docker containers that run our OpenCL code.
+We primarily use this repo as part of our testing flow.

 ## Install docker & nvidia-docker on a machine